dell/csm-operator/README.md

 3. [Offline installation of operator](#offline-installation-of-operator)
 4. [Run locally without deploying any image](#run-the-operator-locally-without-deploying-any-image)

 After installing successfully, there should be an Operator deployment created in the cluster.
 You can now query for the CRDs installed in the cluster by running the command `kubectl get crd`.
-You should see `csm.storage.dell.com` aong the list of crds
+You should see `csm.storage.dell.com` among the list of crds

 #### Deploy Operator without OLM

-TODO
+1. Edit the image field in deploy/operator.yaml to specify the desired Operator image.

+2. Install the Operator using deploy/install.sh bash script by running the command `./install.sh`.
+The Operator gets installed in `dell-csm-operator` namespace.

+3. Operator installation can be verified by querying for the controller manager pods of Operator by running the command `kubectl get pods -n dell-csm-operator`.

 #### Deploy Operator using OLM